-Is VSCode Open Source?
+Is Vscode Truly Open Source?

 For years I only wrote code in a terminal via Neovim but chose to give VSCode a spin and I found I really like it.
 Hovewer, it's not as open source as I orginally thought.